Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜…โ˜…

-The Seven Husbands of Evelyn Hugo is my favorite book by the bestselling author Taylor Jenkins Reid (and I have read them all).
+The Seven Husbands of Evelyn Hugo is my favorite Taylor Jenkins Reid book (and I have read them all).
 It’s also the book I most often recommend because virtually everyone loves it.
 It’s been a bestseller for several years now.

 It’s the story of an aged, glamorous Hollywood actress recounting her life story and the truth behind each of her seven husbands.